kaesluder/kaesluder.github.io/content/posts/parsing_md_with_comrak.md

 - Extract text and urls from external links.
 - Output delimited text that I can parse with other tools such as `awk`, `grep`, and `fzf`.
 - Also output JSON in case I want to feed something that reads JSON.
 - Use parsing instead of regex.
-Regex *superficially* is easier for this case, but comes with a lot of edge cases.
+Regex *superficially* is easier for this case, but comes with some edge cases.
 Also, I want to learn how to do document processing in Rust for future use, and possibly expand in the future to use DOM-style queries.

 ### Comrak

-[Comrak](https://crates.io/crates/comrak) is a tool and library written in Rust for parsing Github Flavored Markdown and Commonmark Markdown.
+[Comrak](https://crates.io/crates/comrak) is a tool and library written in Rust for parsing two of the more popular flavors of markdown.
 It *also* has the ability to create Abstract Syntax Trees (ASTs), which are a format-agnostic representation of the structure of a file.
-Using the AST allows me to pretend that markdown has "tags", when it doesn't.
+Using the AST allows me to handle individual markdown elements as they would be rendered into HTML.
 And Comrak has a [documented](https://github.com/kivikakk/comrak) method for searching the AST for specific nodes: recursively walk the tree and do something when you hit a target node.

 ```rust
 // The returned nodes are created in the supplied Arena, and are bound by its lifetime.